Hardy inequalities and uncertainty principles in the presence of a black hole: Hardy inequality

 \section{Hardy inequality}

 Our goal is to establish a critical potential $V$ that is singular on the event horizon such that the inequality

 holds for a set of admissible functions $\psi$ containing $C^1_c(\mathcal{E})$.
-To have a better comparison of this potential to the one that appears in the standard Hardy inequality, we choose to express it in the form $V= \kappa / \delta^2$, in order to compare the ``distances'' that appear in each case.
+To have a better comparison of this potential to the one that appears in the standard Hardy inequality, we choose to express it in the form $V= \kappa / \delta^2$ where $\delta$ is an appropriate ``distance'' and $\kappa$ is a positive constant.

 For a radial function $\psi = \psi (r)$, such an inequality essentially takes the form

 Note that once we specify a critical potential for the radial case, the same potential will also be critical for the general case as well, due to the spherical symmetry of the problem.